simpleviewinc/dtn-client/README.md

 # Development

-`npm run docker` - To load the dev environment.
+* `npm run docker` - To load the dev environment.
-`npm start` - To combile the `index.min.js` for UMD.
+* `npm start` - To combile the `index.min.js` for UMD.
 Browse to http://kube.simpleview.io:8080/ .
 Any changes made to files in the `src` folder will automatically trigger a rebuild of the `dist/index.min.js` file.
+* `npm test` - To execute the unit tests in a headless browser.

 # GAM Documentation